 For example, Square of 22= (20*24) + Square of 2

-Recommended Read: Mean Median Mode Questions for GMAT Quantitative Reasoning Section
+Time to practice some Mean Median Mode Questions for GMAT Quantitative Reasoning Section!

 Weigh Options Methodically in Data Sufficiency